-If you own a garden, you are likely already aware of the myriad health benefits associated with growing your own food.
-Homegrown vegetables can be grown without pesticides, herbicides, or other dangerous chemicals, giving you complete control over what you put in your body.
+If you own a garden, you are likely already aware of the myriad benefits associated with growing your own food.
+Homegrown veggies can be grown without pesticides, herbicides, or other chemicals, giving you complete control over what you put in your body.

 A homegrown garden, especially one grown without the aid of chemical fertilizers, herbicides, or pesticides, produces vegetables that are much healthier for you and don’t have to be cleaned quite as thoroughly as store-bought produce – because they don’t contain toxic substances, of course!

 This dense, crinkly veggie can be harvested as a sweet, tender green in the spring, as well as throughout the summer.
 It can even be grown in the late fall and throughout the winter, if you have a cold frame or similar cold-weather growing structure.

 Also known as sun roots or sunchokes, this sunflower-related plant produces edible tubers similar in appearance to knobby potatoes.
 They taste like artichokes but have the texture of a crunchy potato, offering up health benefits such as high quantities of potassium, magnesium, iron, and vitamin B.

 Garlic is a fragrant seasoning with which you are likely already familiar.
 Garlic is great for fighting colds and boosting the immune system, and is packed with necessary antioxidant, antibiotic, antifungal, and antimicrobial properties.

 Spinach is easy to preserve and packed with nutrients, like vitamins A, K, D, and E. It can be frozen or canned, and can even be grown indoors in places with short growing seasons.

 Carrots are just as good for you when cooked, and can be canned, frozen, or dehydrated so that you can make the most out of your autumn harvest.
-Like kale, carrots are a cold season crop that can be harvested long after the first frost.
+Like kale, carrots are a cold-season crop that can be harvested long after the first frost.

 Sprouts are so easy to grow, they can even be grown in a leftover mason jar.
-These plants don’t require cooking, and offer hundreds of health benefits.
-Just about any plant can be sprouted, including radish, soy beans, peas, or broccoli, but most people grow alfalfa sprouts.
+These plants don’t require cooking and offer hundreds of health benefits.
+Just about any plant can be sprouted, including radish, soybeans, peas, or broccoli, but most people grow alfalfa sprouts.

 Quinoa is high in protein and other crucial nutrients, such as quercetin.
 Many people never consider growing quinoa in their backyard gardens, but it’s easy to grow.
 It can be planted from seed in Zone 4 and warmer.